 - trouble walking

-- numbness in the face, arms, or legs
+- numbness in the limbs or either side of the face

 - temporary paralysis